...

 GameOver ZeuS Malware

 GameOver ZeuS (GOZ) is a dangerous piece of malware that has caused serious damage to millions of users worldwide.
-It is a variant of the Zeus malware family and is specifically designed to steal banking credentials and other sensitive data.
+It is a dangerous variant of the Zeus malware family, specifically designed to steal banking credentials and other sensitive financial data and other sensitive data.

 It spreads quickly and can be hard to remove.
 Here’s everything you need to know about this threat, how it works, and how to protect yourself.